Living in Miami, Florida: Pros & Cons

 During these months, you can sometimes feel like you’re competing with the world to score restaurant reservations, tickets to special events, and even a vacant slice of shoreline at the beach.
 However, savvy locals know where to go to beat the crowds.
 This is your opportunity to explore quieter beaches and less-visited neighborhoods such as the highly diverse Allapattah neighborhood and Hialeah, which is home to the country’s highest percentage of Cuban Americans.

-Pro: You’ll have a vibrant nightlife scene in your backyard
+Pro: You’ll have the best nightlife scene near you

 While it’s true there is more to this city than its nightlife, the fact remains that Miami boasts one of the best bar and club scenes in the world.
 Some venues can legally serve liquor 24 hours a day, and most stay open until at least 4 or 5 a.m.